Netflix/lemur/docs/quickstart/index.rst

 Some basic prerequisites which you'll need in order to run Lemur:

-* A UNIX-based operating system (we test on Ubuntu, develop on OS X)
+* A UNIX-based operating system (we test on Ubuntu, develop on macOS)
 * Python 3.7 or greater
 * PostgreSQL 9.4 or greater
 * Nginx
+* Node v10.x (LTS) or greater

+.. note:: Ubuntu 18.04 supported by default Python 3.6.x and Node v8.x
 .. note:: Lemur was built with AWS in mind.
 This means that things such as databases (RDS), mail (SES), and TLS (ELB), are largely handled for us.
 Lemur does **not** require AWS to function.
 Our guides and documentation try to be as generic as possible and are not intended to document every step of launching Lemur into a given environment.